microsoft/everyonecancode/instructions/day1/Application/README.md

 We need to tell the Web Application where it can find our storage service.
 The application can take external configurations to configure the connection to the storage account.

 - For this reason navigate to your _Storage Account_ again.
 You should be able to find it via the search bar in the top either by searching the name or just Storage account.
-- Under _Access keys_ youcan find the _Connection string_ from our Storage Account.
-Hit the 👀*Show keys* button so cou are able to copy it's value to e.g. a notepad.
+- Under _Access keys_ you can find the _Connection string_ from our Storage Account.
+Hit the 👀*Show keys* button so are able to copy it's value to e.g. a notepad.

 ![](./images/dark/SecretAccessKeys.png)